-HUD uses a CPI forecast from CBO to inflate the 2015 ACS data to the mid-point of FY 2018.
-The CBO projection of fiscal year CPI, published in January 2017 (a January 2018 projection was not published) is used to inflate the 2015 data.
+HUD uses a CPI forecast from CBO to inflate the 2018 ACS data to the mid-point of FY 2021.
+HUD uses the CBO projection of fiscal year CPI, published in February 2021, to inflate the 2018 data.

 7 Family refers to the Census definition of a family, which is a householder with one or more other persons living in the same household who are related to the householder by birth, marriage, or adoption.
 The definition of family excludes one-person households and multi-person households of unrelated individuals.